Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 While those names are the ones understood by Traditions as the lingua franca of magic, every Faction has their own terminology and understanding for them, so you may feel free to rename the Spheres on your character sheet, so long as the rules themselves are maintained.

+=== Practices
-Magick is divided into eleven Practices by mages, each Practice describes broad kinds of effects a Mage can produce.
+Magick is divided into  Practices by mages, each Practice describes broad kinds of effects a Mage can produce.
 You unlock more Practices as your Sphere increases:

 ==== Initiate #d6
-- #sfx[Compelling] spells nudge a preferred but possible outcome into reality.
-A coin toss can be made to come up tails (Fate), a bored worker can be made to take that coffee break now (Mind), or a spirit can be forced to avoid its bane (Spirit).
-Making the coin hover and spin in midair, making the worker walk into her boss's office and quit, or making the spirit ignore its favourite prey are beyond the bounds of a Compelling spell.

-- #sfx[Knowing] spells deliver knowledge about something directly to the mage (or to another target).
-A mage can divine the cause of a corpse's death (Death), sense whether someone has a powerful destiny (Fate), or unerringly know which way is north (Space).
-This knowledge is a direct awareness of Supernal truth; the mage doesn't have to interpret evidence based on her senses or try to divine the truth out of cryptic riddles.

-- #sfx[Unveiling] spells expose hidden things to the mage's senses.
-She might gain the ability to hear radio waves (Forces), peer across the Gauntlet or perceive things in Umbra (Spirit), or see the flow of Quintessence across the landscape (Prime).
+- _*Compelling*_ - subtle and minor influence of targets that could have occurred naturally.
+- _*Unveiling*_ - uncovering information about an effect target.

 ==== Apprentice #d8
-- #sfx[Ruling] spells grant fuller control over phenomena than a mere Compelling spell.
-Water can be made to flow uphill or into unnatural shapes (Matter), animals (or even human beings) can be commanded (Life or Mind), or time can be momentarily made to accelerate or slow down (Time).
-A Ruling spell can't fundamentally alter its target's abilities: Water can be directed, but not turned solid or gaseous.
-Time can be altered, but not overwritten.
-An animal can be commanded, but not made stronger or fiercer.

-- #sfx[Shielding] spells, sometimes called Warding spells, offer protection against phenomena under the Sphere's purview.
-A Shielding spell might protect against a ghosts (Death), make the mage immune to fire (Forces) or disease (Life), or allow her to survive in a caustic atmosphere (Matter).

-- #sfx[Veiling] spells are twofold: Firstly, they can conceal things under the Sphere's purview from detection: A target can be made to lose all sense of time (Time), a fire's heat and light can be hidden from view (Forces), or a building made all but impossible to notice (Matter).
-Secondly, they can conceal a target from concrete phenomena under the Sphere's purview: a mage can render herself invisible to ghosts (Death), or ward a powerful Locus from detection by spirits (Spirit), or walk unnoticed through a crowd (Life or Mind), or past a camera (Forces).
-Short of archmastery, it's impossible to Veil something against an abstract concept or force: a mage can't Veil herself against death or hide from time, for example.
+- _*Ruling*_ - control of effect targets without altering their properties and abilities.
+- _*Shielding*_ - protection against a particular phenomenon under the Sphere's purview.
+- _*Veiling*_ - concealing a target from detection, at well as concealing something else against a particular phenomenon under the Sphere's purview.

 ==== Disciple #d10
-- #sfx[Fraying] spells degrade things, weakening them and enhancing their flaws.
-Fraying spells can weaken targets under the Sphere's purview: damping a fire (Forces), sapping Strength (Life), or eroding the barrier between worlds (Death, Spirit, or others, depending on the worlds in question).
-They can also directly attack targets using the energies of the Sphere: inflicting damage via the chill of the grave (Death), psychic overload (Mind), or a blast of electricity (Forces).
-Damage inflicted by a direct-attack Fraying spell is always bashing.

-- #sfx[Perfecting] spells are the opposite of Fraying spells in many ways: they bolster, strengthen, and improve rather than weakening and eroding.
-A Perfecting spell might repair damage to an object or a person (Matter or Life), allow a machine to function perfectly with no wear and tear (Matter), or make a modest destiny into an earth-shaking one (Fate).
+- _*Fraying*_ - degrading Sphere's phenomena or using the Sphere to directly damage a target.
+- _*Perfecting*_ - strengthening, improving, healing and enhancing targets.

-- #sfx[Weaving] spells can alter nearly any property of a target without transforming it into something completely different.
-Solid steel can be transmuted to liquid (Matter), a sword can be enchanted to damage beings in Umbra (Death or Spirit), or a few seconds of time can be rewritten (Time).
+- _*Weaving*_ - alteration of nearly any property of a phenomenon  without transforming it into something completely different.

 ==== Adept #d12
-- #sfx[Patterning] spells allow a mage to completely transform a target into something else that falls under the Sphere's purview.
-A memory can be replaced wholesale (Mind), the mage can turn herself (or a target) into an animal (Life), or she can teleport by “rewriting” her own location (Space).
-A spell that transforms the target into something that falls within the Purview of another Sphere, like transforming into a living pillar of fire (Life and Forces), requires a mage to know the Practice of Patterning for the destination Sphere.
-With a joined Patterning effect including Prime you could construct Patterns out of pure ambient Quintessence.

-- #sfx[Unraveling] spells can significantly impair or damage phenomena under the Sphere's purview, or directly inflict severe damage using the forces of an Sphere.
-A raging storm might become a calm summer's day (Forces), or solid iron reduced to dust (Matter); even spells can be torn asunder (Prime).
-Mages can hurl fire (Forces) at their enemies, or cause aneurysms and heart attacks with a glance (Mind or Life).
-With a joined Unraveling effect including Prime you could rend Patterns into nothing but Quintessence.
+- _*Patterning*_ - transforming a target into anything else within the Sphere or another Sphere with a combined Patterning effect.
+- _*Unraveling*_ - significantly damaging and degrading Sphere's phenomena or inflicting severe damage using the Sphere.

+==== Master #d12 #d12
+- _*Making*_ - weaving phenomena out of pure Quintessence by combining Patterning Practices of Prime and another Sphere.
+- _*Unmaking*_ - reducing a target to nothing by combining Unravelling Practices of Prime and another Sphere.

 === Spending Quintessence